Cybersecurity Risk Management Minor

 Risk Management for Information Security

 The three key elements of risk management will be introduced and explored.
 These are risk analysis, risk assessment, and vulnerability assessment.
 Both quantitative and qualitative methodologies will be discussed as well as how security metrics can be modeled, monitored, and controlled.
 Several case studies will be used to demonstrate the risk management principles featured throughout the course.
 Students will work in teams to conduct risk assessments on the selected case study scenarios.
 They will develop mitigation plans and present the results of their analysis both in written reports and oral presentations.
-(Prerequisites: CSEC-101 or equivalent course and 3rd year standing.)
+(Prerequisites: CSEC-101 or CSEC-102 or CSEC-140 or equivalent course and at least 3rd year standing.)
 Lecture 3 (Fall).

 Disaster Recovery Planning and Business Continuity